EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-same as cCycleBase_GSI_PlantForm but with a larger turnover of reserve so that it respires and flows
+Same as cCycleBase_GSI_PlantForm, but with a default of larger turnover of reserve pool so that it respires and flows.

 **Parameters**
 - **Fields**